dipp/Products.DiPP/README.txt

 Changes

+    DiPP 2.6.2 (2010-03-10)

+        * portlet for ISSN

+        * recent_articles shows only articles of the last 30 days (configurable)

+		* Metadata: keywords as checkboxes to allow easier selection

+        * minor i18n and css corrections

     DiPP 2.6.1 (2010-02-24)

-    	* edit journal sections in the Metadaform
+    	* edit journal sections in the Metadataform

     DiPP 2.6 (2010-02-24)